How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Is it Possible to Test Palladium With a Lighter Flame or Fire?

-Palladium doesn’t exhibit a visible color change when heated with a typical lighter flame.
+Palladium doesn’t visibly change color when heated with a typical lighter flame.
 This makes it difficult to distinguish palladium from other metals when using this testing method.

-Bottom line is that testing palladium with a lighter or fire is not reliable and you should avoid it as you won’t get conclusive results.
+Bottom line is that testing palladium with a lighter or fire isn’t reliable and you shouldn’t do it as you won’t get conclusive results.

 However, testing silver with lighter fire is possible and reliable if you have a silver-made jewelry item to test.